rohgoyal/getting-started/toolkit/getting-started-creating-an-api-in-nodejs/README.md

 	Express server listening on http://127.0.0.1:9000
 	```
 	Then the API Designer opens in your default web browser, initially displaying the login page if you haven't logged in recently.
+	>![info]
+	>You can go directly to step 2 below if you did not exit APIC designer after completing the "Add a new model and data source" section.
 2. Start the local test servers by completing the following steps:
 	- In the test console at the bottom of the screen, click the **Start the servers** icon ![](images/test-icon.png):
 	![](images/start-server-1.png)